As a church leader, you’re always looking for the perfect offering scriptures to use in your worship services.

 To really get the point across, consider doing an entire giving sermon series.
 You can focus on different offering scriptures to better explain how God feels about giving.

 Money is always a difficult subject to talk about.
 But we have to remember that giving is about more than just money.

 Volunteering, donating items (such as clothing and food) and sharing God’s word to encourage others to join the church are all ways of giving.
 God doesn’t just favor those who give money.
 He favors those who give anything of themselves.

 These offering scriptures are all welcome reminders of the value of giving to others.
 And also that when we give to others, we are ultimately giving to the Lord.

 One thing you should add to your sermons is a reminder about online tithing.
 If you don’t already have a platform in place for this, now is the time to get started.
 Most providers only take a small fee or percentage and allow for both mobile and web-based giving.

-Remind your members to tithe on your website, via the mobile app or by text.
-For those who can’t give monetary donations, have a section on your site to sign up for volunteer opportunities.
+Remind your members they can give on your website, via the mobile app or by text.
+You could also have a section on your site to sign up for volunteer opportunities.
 You could also list things you need done around the church to see if anyone has the skills or time to help out.